phpmyadmin/phpmyadmin/README.rst

 * ``master`` is the development branch.
 * Releases are tagged, for example version 4.0.1 was tagged as ``RELEASE_4_0_1``.

+Note that phpMyAdmin uses Composer to manage library dependencies, when using git development versions you must manually run Composer.
+Please see `our wiki <https://github.com/phpmyadmin/phpmyadmin/wiki/Composer>`_ for details.

 More Information
 ----------------